 - Turn the heat to medium, and stirring frequently, cook the mixture until a paste forms, like a thick pudding.
 Stir more frequently as it gets thicker so it doesn’t scorch on the bottom of the pan.

 - In a mixing bowl, whisk the egg yolks with half of the sugar until the mixture is pale and fluffy.

 - In a saucepan, heat the milk and the remaining sugar until hot, about 175° F, but not boiling.

 - Temper the egg yolks: While whisking constantly, slowly pour the hot milk in a thin stream into the egg yolk and sugar mixture.
 This will temper the eggs so they don’t curdle.

 - Return the mixture to the pan and heat until it reaches 180° F, stirring constantly.
 Do not allow the mixture to boil.

-- Remove from heat and whisk in the ube paste.
+- Remove from heat and whisk in the ube paste and extract.
 Stir in the cream.